cryptic-io/marlin/README.md

 * A command to tell marlin to synchronize redis with the filesystem, and an option in the config to do so on startup.
-* Proper content-types being returned (looking at you, application/json!)

 # License